ChuaCheowHuan/gym-continuousDoubleAuction/README.md

 ---

+**New order in LOB:**

+The new limit orders inserted into LOB
-New order in LOB (includes unfilled from trade):
+(includes unfilled leftover quantity from previous order).
 ```
 order_in_book (act_seq_num): 0
 type    side      quantity    price    trade_id    timestamp    order_id